 You might see an Amish family or two dining at either of these popular restaurants.
 Portions are as generous as the hospitality at The Blue Gate Restaurant in Shipshewana, where standards such as fried chicken and beef and noodles star on the dinner menu and are a delight.
 And there are more than 25 kinds of pie to choose from!
 In Middlebury, Das Dutchman Essenhaus claims the title of Indiana’s largest family restaurant, seating more than 1,000.
 But the food is down-home Amish, featuring chicken, ham, roast beef, and more than 30 fabulous pies.
 Dine buffet-style, family style, or off the menu.

 In Indiana’s Cool North, it would be a rare visitor who could leave this Amish area without delighting in a piece of from-scratch pie, fresh-from-the-oven cookies, yeasty breads, cinnamon rolls dripping with frosting and so much more.
 Everything is so delicious, it seems almost mandatory to take some treats back home, along with other Amish goodies – locally made jams, jellies, noodles, and Amish peanut butter.
-You’ll find them in many area restaurants and smaller shops such as Bread Box Bakery in Shipshewana.
+You’ll find them in many area restaurants and smaller shops in the area.
 A true find is Country Lane Bakery, run by an Amish family and tucked along a quiet road outside of Middlebury.
 It’s a fitting finale for your Amish adventure.